How Supplements Use Research to Sell Worthless Products

 Companies that sell glutamine supplements are masters of the misleading study.
 When muscle tissue cells were bombarded with glutamine in a petri dish, those muscle cells grew an incredible three times larger.
 Imagine taking a supplement and watching your muscles grow three times bigger!

 There's just one problem.
-When you take a glutamine supplement, virtually none of it actually makes it to your muscles.
+When you take a glutamine supplement, virtually none of it makes it to your muscles.
 It's absorbed in your small intestine and gets processed out of your body as waste.
 Your muscles do get glutamine from your body to grow, just not much through supplements.

-In order to sell more supplements, glutamine companies conveniently ignore the “in vivo” or human testing.
+To sell more supplements, glutamine companies conveniently ignore the “in vivo” or human testing.
 They simply promote what happened in the petri dish, and let you conclude the same thing will happen to you.
 Even though it won't.

 The next time you see a supplement that claims amazing results, ask for the research.
 Insist on “in vivo” studies using human beings for at least a year.
-If that's not available, odds are you're about to buy something that's worthless, dangerous or both.
+If that's not available, odds are you're about to buy something worthless, dangerous or both.

 Call for a FREE Consultation (305) 296-3434